-We welcome enquiries from potential PhD or ProfDoc students on topics, issues, themes, conceptual approaches and/or theoretical perspectives that complement the ongoing work in the Consumption & Change theme.
-Examples of the sorts of research questions and fields that could complement the theme are below but we encourage applicants to bring their own ideas, passions and interests to their PhD proposals.
+We welcome enquiries from potential PhD or ProfDoc researchers on topics, issues, themes, conceptual approaches and/or theoretical perspectives that complement the ongoing work in the Consumption & Change theme.
+Illustrative examples of the sorts of research questions and fields that could complement the theme are below but we encourage applicants to bring their own ideas, passions and interests to their PhD proposals.
 You might also want to take a look at the 1-page overview of the Consumption & Change theme, available here.

 We're happy to jointly supervise projects with other GSI themes and with colleagues from other departments across ARU.
 Before applying formally, feel free to contact Rosie Robison and/or Chris Foulds with an informal enquiry (including a CV and a few paragraphs outlining your particular interest).
 You might also want to look at postgraduate opportunities across the GSI, and see entry requirements and fees.